different DSLR brands have different mounts, but if you used the 1.4mm on a canon, it will definitely fit any canon dslr.

 Hope this helps!

 thanks eboneeshanay! i’m actually looking into T3 since it’s still entry level and I’m still learning and don’t need all the fancy capabilities.
 What’s really the major factors of what people look for in a camera??
-LOL…posted over 1 year ago
+LOL…posted almost 3 years ago

 @eneen I’ve never used a dslr without auto-sensor cleaning, and I’ve never really encountered any problems with dust on my images.
 I don’t think it’s a dealbreaker, but that’s totally up to you.

-just FYI—the video feature on anything below a T4i is pretty much limited to manual focus, unless your subjects are still—the autofocus is slow and noisy. that’s fine for artsy videos, but if you want to take videos with friends or something, it can get annoying.posted over 1 year ago
+just FYI—the video feature on anything below a T4i is pretty much limited to manual focus, unless your subjects are still—the autofocus is slow and noisy. that’s fine for artsy videos, but if you want to take videos with friends or something, it can get annoying.posted almost 3 years ago